grilledwindow/grilledwindow.github.io/content/blog/PFD/Ecoplus-I/index.md

 So far, it's going great, but what about our project's name?
 We spent a good 1.5 hours deciding on it.
 We used a name generator, {{ link(link="https://namelix.com/", title="namelix") }} to aid our brainstorming.
-Some of us saw the name "Seed Seed" and really liked it, but some others were strongly opposed to this (ahem, Kah Seng).
+Some of us saw the name "Seed Seed" and really liked it, but some were strongly opposed to this (ahem, Kah Seng).
 We came across other catchy names and went through multiple rounds of voting.
 It was tough to settle on a name when some members like it and others don't.
 We brainstormed a lil longer and came up with "Ecoplus", inspired by C++.